Azure/arc_jumpstart_drops/FAQ.md

 - **Keep the code in your own repository**: Alternatively, you can keep the code in your own repository and provide a reference/URL to it in the Drop [definition file](./SCHEMA.md).

 ### Do I need to authenticate to the Jumpstart portal to contribute or use Drops?
-No, authentication and logging in to the portal are not required to contribute or use Jumpstart Drops.
-However, if you are logged in, we are developing features to provide contributors with insights on their contributions and enhance their experience and submission.
+No, authentication and logging in to the portal aren't required to contribute or use Jumpstart Drops.
+However, if you are logged in, we're developing features to provide contributors with insights on their contributions and enhance their experience and submission.

-### What is the Drop licensing schema?
+### What's the Drop licensing schema?
 Jumpstart Drops follows the same [MIT](./LICENSE) licensing as all the other Arc Jumpstart Products.
 All contributions should also be under an [MIT](./LICENSE) license.

 The MIT license is a permissive open-source software license that allows for the use, modification, and distribution of the licensed software, as long as the original copyright notice and license terms are included in any copies or distributions of the software.